adfresca/sdk-ios/README.md

 - v1.4.01
   - 'In-App-Purchase Tracking' feature is now added to iOS SDK.
 Please refer to In-App-Purchase Tracking section.
 - v1.3.5
-  - SDK supports 'Reward Item' feature of the announcement campaign.
+  - SDK supports 'Reward Item' feature of the In-App Messaging campaign.
   - SDK supports 'Incentivized CPA Campaign'.
 Please refer to 'CPI Identifier' section for detail.
   - AFRewardItemDelegate is added for easier implementation of reward item.
 Please refer to 'Reward Item' section for detail
 - v1.3.4